rtwnt/reusingthewheel/content/posts/a-new-project-base16-theme-switcher.md

 categories:
   - Development
 projects:
-  - Base16-theme-switcher
+  - base16-theme-switcher
 tags:
-  - bash
+  - Bash
   - configuration
-  - linux
+  - Linux
-  - python 3
+  - Python

 ---
 Configurability and availability of multiple desktop environments and window managers are some of the things I like about using Linux-based operating systems.
 In recent months I gradually migrated from using full-fledged desktop environments like [Cinnamon][1] and [Xfce][2] to using [i3wm][3] in combination with [urxvt][4], [dunst][5] and other applications commonly used with light window managers.
 While experimenting with their configuration, I discovered [base16][6] and its derivative: [base16-xresources][7] &#8211; projects providing color schemes for syntax highlighting and application theming, each based on 16 colors.